UMCUGenetics/ManuscriptSMNGeneConversion/README.md

 * path_to_input_folder =  path to input folder.
 Input folder should contain SMA/ and 1000G/ folder.
 Within SMA/ and 1000/ specific samplefolder should excist.
 Within each samplefolder clair3/ and bam_files_haplotagged_split/ should be present. clair3/ folder includes the clair3 VCF and index, bam_files_haplotagged_split/ contains the haplotype specific BAM files + index.

 Note:
-* the script contains specific regex for SMA/1000G sampleID used in the manuscript.
+* the script contains specific regex for SMA/1000G sampleIDs used in the manuscript.
+These need to be changed if other sampleID are used.
 * vcf_parse_merge_depth.sh will run vcf_parser.py and merging_variant_depth_files.py

 vcf_parse_merge_depth.sh will produce SMA/vcf_depth_merged_all_haps.tsv TSV file that will be the input file of step 2.